matestack/matestack-ui-core/docs/api/100-components/form.md

 ```

-## Form and other VueJs components
+## Form and other Vue.js components

-The child components `form_*` have to be placed within the scope of the parent `form` component, without any other VueJs component like `toggle`, `async` creating a new scope between the child component and the parent form component**
+The child components `form_*` have to be placed within the scope of the parent `form` component, without any other Vue.js component like `toggle`, `async` creating a new scope between the child component and the parent form component**

 ```ruby